Define job parameter models¶

 .

-In addition to defining the parameter model, it must provide two methods: a class method named from_job_parameters
+In addition to defining the parameter model, it must provide two methods: an instance method named to_worker_parameters

-that converts the model to the one that will be passed to the backend worker (see Worker parameter model).
+that converts the model to the one that will be passed to the backend worker (see Worker parameter model), and an instance method named to_xml_model

 Often, the worker parameter model will look very similar to the input parameter model.
 They are still kept separate, since the input parameter model defines the API and the worker model defines the interface to the backend.
 Over the lifetime of a service, those two interfaces often have to diverge, and it’s cleaner to maintain that separation from the start.